forestgrape/coronavirus/covid19.md

 2. Indirect symptoms through the induced [immune response](./immune_system.md) (frequent).

 ### Localized Symptoms
-Coronavirus infections can be localized (especially in the early phase), therefore the symptoms can be local and depend on the locations infected.
-SARS-CoV-2 [infects different locations](#infection-locations).
-The disease patterns and symptoms caused at the different locations are described in more detail in the experimental section [disease-pattering](./ideas_to_explore/coronavirus_disease_patterns.md), here just a course and informal overview:
+Coronavirus infections can be localized (especially in the early phase), therefore the symptoms can be local and depend on the locations infected as described in the section [Infection Locations and Symptoms](#infection-location-and-symptoms).

-* Upper Respiratory Tract => Symptoms are similar to other respiratory diseases: a sore throat, coughing and a runny nose.
-Loss of smell or taste occurs too and is more specific to Covid-19.
-* Throat => Coughing, the body wants to get rid of the viruses in the respiratory tract.
-* Central Bronchi => Dry cough.
-* Deep Lungs i.e. small bronchi, alveoli => If the lungs get involved, symptoms can be a strange feeling in the chest like something sticky being inside (dry mucus loaded with viruses) or even shortness of breath (the lungs are inflamed).
-Diarrhea can both start early and later on and can outlast the respiratory infection by days or even weeks.
-* virions in the alveoli and spread to the blood => Early on virions are released into the blood.
-This feels like it is starting from within.
-Symptoms can be chills (because the body is increasing the temperature to fight the viruses) or just strange feeling, similar to a weak poisoning when having eaten something rotten or drunken too much.
-Feeling tired, energy-less and having an increased recovery time after sports are indications too.

 ## Diagnosis

 ### History of Covid-19 Diagnosis
 * In late 2019 and early 2020 Covid-19 was often diagnosed based on lung CT findings.
 * From February 2020 to December 2020 the most used method to diagnose Covid-19, is having a detectable amount of SARS-CoV-2 in nasopharyngeal swabs.
 The viral load is detected either by [PCR-Test](#pcr-test) or [Antigen-Tests](#antigen-test).
-In the early phase of the Covid-19 pandemics the battle neck were accurate PCR tests and the work needed to take swabs was less an issue.
+In the early phase of the Covid-19 pandemics when the bottleneck was the availability of accurate PCR tests.
 * Late 2020 antigen tests are getting more common.
 * 2021?
 Alternate Locations?
 [Review of Diagnosis](#review-of-diagnosis)